pfsense/docs/source/releases/2-0-2-new-features-and-changes.rst

    being inaccessible after a firmware update.
 -  Fix some issues with upgrading NanoBSD+VGA and NanoBSD+VGA Image Generation
--  Fix issues upgrading from systems with the old “Uniprocessor” kernel which no longer exists.
+-  Fix issues upgrading from systems with the old "Uniprocessor" kernel which no longer exists.
 -  Fix a few potential XSS/CSRF vectors.
 -  Fixed issue with login page not showing the correct selected theme in